These terms and conditons were last updated on October 15, 2018.

 Your use of this website ("service") is subject to the following terms and conditions ("terms").
-We may update these terms from time to time, and it is your sole responsibility to check this page for the latest and most up to date terms and conditions.
+We may update these terms from time to time and it is your own responsibility to check this page regularly as the most recent terms take effect as soon as they are published.
 By continuing to use this website, you are signifying your implied acceptance to the terms and conditions as published.

-Please note the headings do not form part of the terms and conditions in any way, and are for your convenience only.
+The headings do not form part of the terms and conditions in any way and are for your convenience only.

 This service comes with absolutely no warranties of any kind, including (without limitation to) the implied warranties of merchantability and fitness for a particular purpose.
 Your use of this service is at your sole risk and responsibility.
 We do not guarantee, represent or warrant that your use of this service will be uninterrupted, secure, timely or error-free.

 We will not be responsible for any losses or damages incurred to you or to any third party as a result of your use of this service, even if we are aware or were made aware of the possibility of such losses or damages.

 This service may be discontinued at any time without any notice to you.
 We may also change the way the service works in a way that adversely impacts you – for example, we may alter or remove certain features.
 Furthermore, we reserve the right to prevent you from using the service at any time.
 Any reliance you place on the availability or timeliness of this service is at your own risk and responsibility.

 You agree to indemnify, defend and hold harmless us and our parent, subsidiaries, affiliates, partners, officers, directors, agents, contractors, licensors, service providers, subcontractors, suppliers and employees, harmless from any and all claims or demands, including (without limitation to) reasonable attorneys' fees, made by any third party due to or arising out of your breach of these terms and conditions, or your violation of any law or the rights of a third party.